mwikala/linode-s3/README.md

 ## Setup

-To create a new asset volume for your Amazon S3 bucket, go to Settings → Assets, create a new volume, and set the Volume Type setting to “Linode S3”.
+To create a new asset file system for your Amazon S3 bucket, go to Settings → Filesystems, create a new filesystem, and set the Filesystem Type setting to “Linode S3”.

 ## Environment Variables